Throw Out Before Add

 Before adopting any new-style practice or tool, you must make room for it by discarding some or all of any previous organizational or technical practices in that area.
 Similar to closet space, teams and organizations have a finite amount of overhead.
 To do something new, you have to give up something old.

 - No one knows why you have to do a practice, but everyone does it

 - Overall process just keeps accumulating more and more practices and habits

 - You constantly have to lookup how to do a process so you can debate how to do it

 - You’ve adopted the most painful portions from several processes, and lost any useful practices

-No wasted effort or investment in rituals that no longer have material benefit
+- No wasted effort or investment in rituals that no longer have benefit

 - Frequently evaluate existing practices and remove obsolete practices (200pts)

-- Evaluate existing practices and remove obsolete practices when adding a new practice (100pts)
+- Evaluate existing practices and remove obsolete practices prior to adding a new practice (100pts)

 - Implement a new practice without evaluating existing practices (-25pts)

 - Keep doing unneeded former practices (e.g., estimates, time sheets) (-25pts)